EdwardDan1/EdwardD-Solar-Tracker/index.md

 # Solar Tracker
-An innovative solar tracking system developed to optimize energy generation through precise alignment of solar panels with a light source.
-By leveraging photoresistors and servo-controlled dual-axis movement, the Solar Tracker tackles the challenge of maximizing sunlight exposure as it changes over time.
-This Solar Tracker highlights the application of advanced technology and sustainable energy practices, demonstrating the potential for enhanced solar panel positioning, increased energy output, and a more environmentally conscious future.
+The initial objective of this project involved the successful construction of the Solar Tracker.
+During the assembly process, a minor setback occurred when I miscalibrated the servos, resulting in a slight delay.
+Nevertheless, once all the wiring and connections were in place, the Solar Tracker showcased its unique physical design, featuring a combination of horizontal and vertical components securely fastened together with screws and bolts.
+By incorporating photoresistors and employing servo-controlled dual-axis movement, this innovative system effectively addresses the challenge of maximizing solar exposure as it evolves throughout the day.
+The Solar Tracker exemplifies the fusion of cutting-edge technology and sustainable energy practices, showcasing the potential for improved solar panel positioning, heightened energy output, and a more ecologically aware future.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|